 It probably goes without saying at this point that La Tomatina is extremely messy.
 We’re talking roughly 145,000 kg of tomatoes flying through the air, so if you’re headed to the festivities this year, be sure to pack a clean change of clothes.
 Most participants bring goggles as well, to avoid getting the tangy juice in their eyes.

 After about an hour, the tomato throwing subsides and it’s time for the crucial hosing-off portion.
 Thankfully, there are numerous fire trucks and kind residents to help out with the cleanup duties.
 Consider yourself lucky if you can manage to scrape the seeds out of your hair!

 Join the celebration

 We love to highlight fun, unique festivals like La Tomatina because of the cultural insight they provide.
-In Mango’s language courses, you’ll not only nail down the grammar and the conversation, but you’ll also get the scoop on more cultural traditions and how this information can enhance your language-learning process.
+In Mango Languages' language courses, you’ll not only nail down the grammar and the conversation, but you’ll also get the scoop on more cultural traditions and how this information can enhance your language-learning process.